SAFETY NET CONTEST - CATCH THE SPLASH

 You can win:

-The winners of the four prizes will also be invited to an exclusive research day at the TU Bergakademie Freiberg.
-Together with real scientists, you can produce your own materials, carry out various tests on materials and look forward to lots of surprises.
+The winners of the prizes will also be invited to an exclusive research day at the TU Bergakademie Freiberg.
+Together with real scientists, you will experience an exciting day at TUBAF.

 Contact us